Creating and using Site Search Funnel in Google Analytics

 If this is the case for your website then you need to look at the ad copies you are using and the people you are targeting.

-May be your ad copies are not relevant to the landing page.
+Maybe your ad copies are not relevant to the landing page.
+Maybe you are not targeting your actual customers.

 Clearly something is wrong with your marketing.

-Alternatively, you can sort your site search funnel by ‘Revenue’ and then filter out the keywords which are resulting in lot of sales on your website to find profitable ‘search terms’:
+Alternatively, you can sort your site search funnel by ‘Revenue’ and then filter out the keywords which are resulting in a lot of sales on your website to find profitable ‘search terms’:

 You can then either create more contents around these keywords to increase the probability of generating more sales or make a product listing more prominent on the website.

-If lot of people are searching for a product then it means the product is in demand but also at the same time is hard to find on your website.
+If a lot of people are searching for a product then it means the product is in demand but also at the same time is hard to find on your website.

 If you display this product more prominently on your website, you can increase its chances of being found more easily, which could result in more sales.